Doctelligence/din.github.io/about.md

 ## Our Mission

 By developing solutions that standardize the entire lifecycle of AI integration—from problem definition through data collection, preprocessing, development, evaluation, monitoring, and maintenance—we ensure that our technologies enhance healthcare efficiency and safety.
-Our approach is meticulously designed for NHS stakeholders, promoting best practices in AI integration to provide high-quality and effective patient care.

 ## Our Vision